 Nissin Fine Mode Kosansui keiryu rods are similar to the Nissin 2Way 450ZX rods but they do not zoom.
 That makes them simpler - and less expensive.
 It also makes them a lot of rod for the money.

 Like nearly all other Nissin rod models, they come in a wide range of lengths and stiffnesses.
-Currently, I have three in stock, the 390 the 450 (soft) and a new arrival, the 320.
 For rods of the 450 length (or longer) the Fine Mode Kosansui comes in a range of stiffnesses.
 For rods of 390 and shorter, it only comes in stiff.

 "Stiff" is relative, though, and is more of a relationship between the softer tip sections and the stiffer mid and butt sections.
 I might have been better off to just accept the Google translation of the Japanese notation 硬調.
 Google translates that as "high contrast" and that is actually a fair description in that there is a high contrast between the stiffer mid and butt sections and the softer tip sections.

 Initially, I got in the 390 and the 450 (soft).
 I fished with both of them last spring on the Beaverkill River in the Catskills.
 It wasn't a "many" day.
 It wasn't a "few" day or even a "two" day.
 I did get a lot of time to play around, casting different lines, uninterrupted by that whole strike, set, fight, net thing.

-My first time out with the 320 was in mid-February, and it wasn't even a "one" day.
+My first time out with the 270 and 320 was in mid-February, and it wasn't even a "one" day.
 As with my day in the Catskills last spring, I got to play around with the rod a bit without being bothered by pesky fish.
 I took the 270 to Maine with me this year, though, and it proved itself quite capable of landing nice fish.